 Left to Right: Tony Volpentest, Ross Perot, Bryan Hoddle, and Larry Weber

-My wife Julie and I owned a small company called Physically Able Sports.
-We worked with five of the top Paralympic Track athletes in the world from 1995 to 2000.
+From 1995 to 2000, my wife Julie and I ran a small company called Physically Able Sports.
+We worked with five of the top Paralympic Track athletes in the world.

-We were the first company to represent Paralympic Athletes exclusively.
-Our job was to help Paralympic athletes become professional athletes, just like all other sports.
-We were involved in many barrier-breaking events and moments for Paralympic athletes on the world stage.
+Our company was the pioneer in exclusively representing Paralympic athletes.
+Our main objective was to assist Paralympic athletes in becoming professional athletes like those in other sports.
+We were blessed to be involved in numerous events and moments that broke barriers for Paralympic athletes on the world stage.

-Mr. Ross Perot sponsored one of our athletes, Tony Volpentest, the fastest disabled athlete in the world.
+Mr. Ross Perot sponsored Tony Volpentest, considered the fastest disabled athlete in the world at the time.
 Tony won gold medals in the 100 and 200 meters at the Atlanta Paralympic Games.
-Bryan Hoddle coached Tony to two gold medals and a world record in the Paralympic Games.
+Bryan Hoddle was Tony's coach, who helped him achieve two gold medals and a world record in the Paralympic Games.

-After his coach and my good friend Bryan Hoddle moved on to other pursuits, I coached Tony to a world record in the 200 meters and two gold medals in the 100 and 200 meters at the 1999 world Paralympic championships.
+After his coach and my good friend, Bryan Hoddle, moved on to other pursuits, I took over as Tony's coach.
+When I coached Tony, he set a world record in the 200 meters and won two gold medals in the 100 and 200 meters at the 1999 World Paralympic championships in Spain.

-Many people probably don't know who Ross Perot is today.
-Mr. Perot was a billionaire who ran for President of the United States in 1996.
-During those years, I got to know Mr. Perot and worked with him on several projects simultaneously while he was running for President.
-He did a lot of work for veterans behind the scenes during those days.
-Mr. Perot died in 2019 at the age of 89.
+Ross Perot was a billionaire who ran for the President of the United States in 1996.
+Although most people today may not know who he is, during those years, I had the opportunity to work with him on several projects as he campaigned for the presidency.
+Mr. Perot was also involved in a lot of behind-the-scenes work for veterans during those days.
+Sadly, he passed away in 2019 at the age of 89.

-Most people will never know how much Mr. Perot admired and fought for active duty and military veterans.
-I admired what he did for veterans behind the scenes.
-Mr. Perot never sought credit for the fantastic work he did for veterans.
+Many people are unaware of how much Mr. Perot admired and fought for active duty and military veterans.
+I admired his work for veterans behind the scenes, as he never sought credit for it.
+Mr. Perot's fantastic contributions to the veteran community went largely unnoticed by the public, but they did not go unnoticed by those he helped.

 I considered Mr. Perot a mentor in some business and political areas, even though we differed on some political issues.